paypal/nemo-core/README.md

 # Nemo [![Build Status](https://travis-ci.org/paypal/nemo.svg)](https://travis-ci.org/paypal/nemo)

 Nemo provides a simple way to add selenium automation to your NodeJS web projects.
-Provides plugin architecture to incorporate custom features to your tests.
+With a powerful configuration ability provided by [krakenjs/confit](https://github.com/krakenjs/confit), and plugin architecture, Nemo is flexible enough to handle any browser/device automation need.

-Nemo works best with a test runner and task runner.
+Nemo is built to easily plug into any task runner and test runner.
 But in this README we will only cover setup and architecture of Nemo as a standalone entity.

 For a holistic guide to using Nemo as an overall automation solution, [please start here](https://github.com/paypal/nemo-docs)